FC-Guy/Final-Project/brainstorming.md

 ### Idea 5 – Habit Checklist
 Users pick daily habits and mark them as done.
 Shows streaks and simple progress.

+### Idea 6 – Water Reminder & Tracker
+Users log the cups of water they drink each day.
+The app tracks daily progress toward a hydration goal and shows simple weekly progress.
+Optional reminders help users stay hydrated throughout the day.

 ---